 The trainees dug slight land depressions, planted native vegetation to absorb runoff, and added sod and rocks to stabilize the structures.
-The installments are both scenic and effective, and volunteers are selecting future garden sites that will create an even healthier environment for corals.
+The installments are both scenic and effective.
 NOAA’s Coral Reef Conservation Program and local partners led the clinics.
-(2017)

 More Information: Protecting Coral Reefs One Rain Garden at a Time

-Partners: American Samoa Coral Reef Advisory Group, Faga’alu Village, Horsley Witten Group, Land Grant, National Fish and Wildlife Foundation, Samoa Maritime Company
+Partners: American Samoa Coral Reef Advisory Group, American Samoa Community College-Land Grant Extension, Faga’alu Village, Fletcher Construction Company, Horsley Witten Group, National Fish and Wildlife Foundation, Samoa Maritime CompanyyPRINT